 Please note that, until further notice, the latest information given about COVID-19 will be updated primarily in English.
 The other language versions will be added gradually.

-NEW – updated 15/12/2020:
+NEW – updated 15/04/2021:

-Please rest assured that EPSO’s contractor complies with all safety and sanitary measures required in this difficult situation.
+Please note that EPSO’s contractor complies with all safety and sanitary measures required in this difficult situation.
 All guidelines and instructions about safety procedures at Prometric test centres are available here.
 The list of test centres that are currently closed is regularly updated.
 If your test centre is not mentioned in the list of closed centres, this means that the tests will take place as foreseen.

 Please read the information carefully before booking an appointment and check the instructions again before travelling for the test.

-As indicated in the guidelines, candidates must bring and wear a mask at all times at the test centre.
+As indicated in the Guidelines, candidates must bring and wear a mask at all times in the test centre.
 Masks with exhale/one-way valves are prohibited at the testing centre, due to the lack of viral particle filtration provided by these masks.
 Candidates coming to the test centre without a mask, or not following the safety and sanitary measures, will not be allowed to sit their test and will not be eligible for rescheduling.

-Candidates should bear in mind that depending on the circumstances, additional measures may be implemented at the test centres - for instance, candidates may be requested to have their temperature measured by an electronic contactless thermometer by the test centre staff.
+Candidates should bear in mind that, depending on the circumstances, additional measures may be implemented at the test centres - for instance, candidates may be requested to have their temperature measured by an electronic contactless thermometer by the test centre staff.

 Assessment Centre tests:

-At the outset of the Covid-19 outbreak in March 2020, EPSO had to suspend all its Assessment Centre activities in Brussels and in Luxembourg and EPSO decided to organise the Assessment Centre tests in an online (remote) format instead.
+At the outset of the Covid-19 outbreak in March 2020, EPSO had to suspend all its Assessment Centre activities in Brussels and in Luxembourg and decided to organise the Assessment Centre tests in an online (remote) format instead.